 Thank you.

-And that is we're in this now, you know, the so-called investigation has been going on now really for almost two years.
+You know, the so-called investigation has been going on now really for almost two years.

-How do you what do you think the public appetite for this is these days, really, in the body politic?
+How do you, what do you think the public appetite for this is these days, really, in the body politic?

-Well, just judging from the sales of my book, I'd say, you know, it's very topical and people are talking about it.
+Well, just judging from the sales of my book, I'd say, you know, it's very topical, and people are talking about it.

 It is day in, day out, 24 hours a day.